Energy Healing Therapy: 7 Types That Support Mental Health and Addiction Recovery

 Because this is a holistic treatment, it can help you heal every aspect of yourself.
 This includes physical, emotional, and spiritual concerns.
 Acupuncturists aim to achieve this by improving the flow of qi, or vital energy.

-What is Qi, and Why is it Important?
+What Is Qi, and Why Is it Important?

 Acupuncture is based in the belief that the flow of vital energy through the body can impact your health.
 Acupuncturists refer to this vital energy as qi.4